mrsutherland/XRM_Reader/README.md

 2) Restart ImageJ

 To Run:
-Go to File>Import>XRM... and select the xrm, txrm, or txm file you'd like to load.
+Go to File>Import>XRM/TXRM/TXM and select the xrm, txrm, or txm file you'd like to load.